 - The Enterprise is shown using a cloaking device, which was often alluded to in novels but never, ever shown during the TV show or movies, due to treaties with the Klingons and Romulans that forbid its use.

 - Where’s Konom?
 The crew’s pet Klingon has been missing for several issues now.
 For that matter, where are Ensign Bearclaw and his foil, Ensign Bryce?
-It seems once Kirk’s son David appeared on the scene, write Mike W. Barr decided there was no more room for additional secondary characters.
+It seems once Kirk’s son David appeared on the scene, writer Mike W. Barr decided there was no more room for additional secondary characters.

 - Finally, there’s an addendum at the bottom of the final page that mentions the comic adaptation of Star Trek III: The Search For Spock being available, and that the next issue will pick up at the end of that story.
 Given that The Wrath of Khan and The Search For Spock occurred back-to-back chronologically with only days separating their events, and that the entire DC Comics run so far has ostensibly presented an entirely different, and much-extended version of the same timeline, I really have no idea how the series is doing to deal with that jarring disconnect.